-For the first quarter of 2018, our effective tax rate was 18.5% compared to 20.6% in the first quarter of 2017.
-The first quarter 2018 rate was lower than the Company's combined federal and state statutory rate primarily due to the release of a valuation allowance against certain deferred tax assets that are more likely than not to be realized.
-The first quarter 2017 rate was lower than the Company's combined federal and state statutory rate primarily due to the recognition of excess tax benefits recorded through the income statement on stock options exercised in the quarter.
+For the second quarter of 2018, our effective tax rate was 23.2% compared to 36.0% in the second quarter of 2017.
+The second quarter 2018 rate was lower than the Company's combined federal and state statutory rate primarily due to the resolution of certain tax matters.
+The second quarter 2017 rate was lower than the Company's combined federal and state statutory rate primarily due to the domestic manufacturing deduction.